- Chart

 - Strong brand recognition and a loyal customer base.

-- Established franchise system with experienced operators.
+- Established franchise system.

 Weaknesses